 Learn Embroidery with Us!

-With a full calendar of events on offer and easy booking online.
+Our full calendar of events will be back on offer with easy booking online as soon as we are able.

 Become a Member of the Guild